Tourism-and-Culture/Tourism-and-Culture/README.md

 ## Academic Context

-This project was developed as a team internship project on smart urban tourism and cultural intelligence.
+This project was developed under the Infosys internship theme **Smart Urban Mobility and Traffic Intelligence Dashboard**, using tourism and culture as the primary application domain.

 ## License